tatumio/tatum-php/docs/Api/TronApi.md

 Generate a TRON address from the wallet's extended public key

-<p><b>5 credits per API call</b></p>
+<b>5 credits per API call</b>

- <p>Generate a TRON address from the extended public key of the wallet.
-The address is generated for the specific index - each extended public key can generate up to 2^32 addresses with the index starting from 0 up to 2^31.</p>
+ Generate a TRON address from the extended public key of the wallet.
+The address is generated for the specific index - each extended public key can generate up to 2^32 addresses with the index starting from 0 up to 2^31.

 ### Example